bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 	- [ ] Screen shake on Charon slam.
 	- [ ] Screen shake during death.
 	- [ ] Camera zoom in/out slightly during death.
-- [ ] **Color Standardization**
-	- [ ] Go through and find all instances of hardcoded colors and standardize them a bit more...
-Global should have a list of colors used by labels etc. Also make sure labels with hardcoded colors match these standard colors.

 ### In Progress
-- [ ] The status/power used effect (the icons) that appears on coins could probably afford to last slightly longer.
-I think the fade could be faster - stay fully visible longer, fade quicker.
-- [ ] Trail for souls, life, and purchased coins?
-- [ ] Trail for coins moving to hands/toss.
-- [ ] River on the left/right should scroll during voyage.
 - [ ] When we raise the ante (river changes color), also change the color of the board and highlight on charon's land, life, and souls. helps sell the color effect
 - [ ] **Enhanced Monster Effects (Projectile animations)**
 	- [ ] Add projectiles for monster coins targetting coins in player's row.